 2 years ago I bought an old sailboat.
 I'm onboard as I type this.
 I live on her (her name is "Chloe" after my late great mutt from childhood).
 It's been an experience and an adventure.
 Living on a boat is all sorts of ridiculous but I'm loving it at the moment.

 I used to have a million interests, and I still do, but I found that I was spinning off my energy in all different directions.
 So I decided to stick to a few things.
 For the last couple of years I've been working on being a good guitar player.
 I'm getting there.
 I can sing a bit too.

 Personality wise, as far as I know, I'm a warm, funny guy, a tiny bit reserved, I much prefer a small group of people than a large one.
 I make a point of being open minded and questioning my own beliefs, and while I'm deeply opinionated, I end up meeting a lot of people through my work who have radically different views than I do, and I try to get along with them and understand where they are coming from.
-Basically I'm a pacifist liberal socialist who works with a lot of ex-military, security guards and police officers.
-I like them, a lot.
+Basically I'm a pacifist liberal socialist who works with a lot of conservative military types and we all tend to get along.